fbily42/cloud-1/README.md

 ## Conclusion

-This project demonstrates a full Infrastructure-as-Code deployment workflow using **AWS**, **Terraform**, **Ansible**, and **Docker**, orchestrated to run a secure, multi-service WordPress stack.
+This project demonstrates a full Infrastructure-as-Code deployment workflow using **AWS**, **Terraform**, **Ansible**, and **Docker**, orchestrated to run a secure, multi-service WordPress stack on **multiple servers in parallel**.

+Each server is provisioned independently with its own local **MariaDB** database for demonstration purposes.
+In a real-world production environment, you would typically use a **shared, managed database** (e.g., **AWS RDS**) to ensure that data such as posts, comments, and user accounts are consistent across all servers.
+This would be combined with a **load balancer** and shared storage for uploaded media to provide true horizontal scalability.

-By following these steps, you can deploy, manage, and tear down your infrastructure reliably, with data persistence and HTTPS security handled by **Nginx**.
+By following these steps, you can deploy, manage, and tear down your infrastructure reliably, with data persistence and HTTPS security handled by **Nginx** and your domain dynamically managed by **DuckDNS**.

 > **Cloud-1** was developed as part of the [42 Paris](https://42.fr) curriculum.